Plumsail/forms-docs/Public/how-to/data-table-to-sp.rst

 Now, that the form and lists are ready, it is time to create custom Flow and let it populate lists with data.

-MS Flow
+Flow
 --------------------------------------------------
 We will use Flow to first create an Order and then add each record as an item to Order Items.

-If you haven't read our introduction to using MS Flow with Plumsail Forms, you can find information on how to add our custom connector :doc:`here </microsoft-flow>`.
+If you haven't read our introduction to using Power Automate (MS Flow) with Plumsail Forms, you can find information on how to add our custom connector :doc:`here </microsoft-flow>`.

 You can also find information about how to subscribe to Form submission in the :ref:`creating-flow` section.